The Forestry Act

 Article 7

-Should a public or private forest have any of the following, the central government agency may appropriate it to national ownership, and shall compensate the owner accordingly:
+Should any of the following criteria apply to a public or private forest, the central government agency may appropriate it to national ownership, and shall compensate the owner accordingly:

-Any and all acts relevant to land appropriation may be applied when appropriating land to national ownership.
-The procedure for appropriating public forest may follow the relevant rules of public property management.
+Any acts relevant to land expropriation may be applied when appropriating land for national ownership.
+The procedure for appropriating a public forest may follow the relevant rules of public property management.

-Any and all acts relevant to land appropriation may be applied when appropriating land to national ownership.
-The procedure for appropriating public forest may follow the relevant rules of public property management.
+Any acts relevant to land expropriation may be applied when appropriating land for national ownership.
+The procedure for appropriating a public forest may follow the relevant rules of public property management.

 Article 8

-Should a national or public forest have any of the following, it may be leased, transferred or appropriated:
+Should any of the following criteria apply to a national or public forest, it may be leased, transferred or appropriated:

 1. It is required for establishing a school, hospital, park or other public facilities;